Typhoon Hinnamnor: Meteorological history

 At 09:00 UTC, the JTWC upgraded Hinnamnor to a Category 1-equivalent typhoon, with maximum sustained winds of 75 knot.
 Microwave imaging revealed a small, well-defined microwave eye feature.
 Rapid intensification occurred on Hinnamnor, and it intensified into a Category 3-equivalent typhoon.
 Quickly strengthening, the storm quickly grew with Category 4-equivalent winds of 125 knot; however, there was some curved banding in the 8 nmi diameter eye.
 At around 15:00 UTC on August 30, the JTWC classified Hinnamnor as a super typhoon.
-Overnight, Hinnamnor cleared out a small, round eye, and strengthened into a Category 5-equivalent super typhoon.
+Overnight, Hinnamnor cleared out a small, round eye, and strengthened into a high-end category 4-equivalent super typhoon.
 At this time, the JTWC estimated winds of 135 knot, with the JMA estimating a minimum central pressure of 920 hPa.

-Hinnamnor weakened back to Category 4-equivalent super typhoon after beginning an eyewall replacement cycle.
+Hinnamnor weakened back to a Category 4-equivalent typhoon after beginning an eyewall replacement cycle.
 Hinnamnor entered the Philippine Area of Responsibility, and was named Henry on August 31.
 As it headed towards the Ryukyu Islands, Hinnamnor proceeded to reorganize on satellite with an intense CDO forming along with a larger eye.
 It re-intensified back to a Category 5-equivalent super typhoon on September 1, and, at the same time, Tropical Depression 13W (Gardo) embedded into the wind field with Hinnamnor.
 Hinnamnor weakened to Category 4-equivalent super typhoon by 09:00 UTC due to elongation of the convective core and cooler sea surface temperatures.
 Due to northeasterly vertical wind shear, Hinnamnor weakened again to Category 4-equivalent typhoon.
 Hinnamnor's winds were estimated at just 95 knot, which made it a Category 2-equivalent typhoon on September 2.
 At 09:00 UTC, Hinnamnor further weakened into a Category 1-equivalent typhoon as it finally began to move north-northwest into the East China Sea.
 It rebuilt its convective features, and was upgraded to a Category 2-equivalent typhoon once more on September 3.
 Hinnamnor later crossed the Southern Ryukyu Islands.
 Hinnamor then exited the PAR at 01:30 PHT September 4 (17:30 UTC September 3), and the PAGASA issued their final bulletin for the system at 05:00 PHT (21:00 UTC September 3) on the same day.